 Dr. Jain has received multiple travel awards by American Chemical Society, won several best poster awards, and honored with prestigious fellowships including dissertation research fellowship and preparing future faculty fellowship (PFF) at UMKC.
 His work has been published in the top journals including JACS, Angewandte Chemie, ACS Nano, Nature Protocols, NAR, etc. and he has been listed as an inventor on multiple patents and disclosures.
 His work, on LARI, PAD, and site-specific nucleic acid labeling using the ULTIMATE reagent has been featured on the cover/frontispiece of multiple journals.
 His work on the ULTIMATE reagent, PAD, and CRISPR+ has been profiled broadly by over 100 websites in the scientific news, blogs, and media including F1000 Prime, CBS, NBC, News Tribune, MIT News, International Business Times, TED Blog, ChemistryViews, Futurism, Sina News, Phs.org, etc.

-While at UMKC, Dr. Jain served as a graduate teaching assistant and as a part of his PFF fellowship, he received an opportunity to teach a course on medicinal chemistry to a class of over 100 students as a guest instructor.
-During his career, he tutored, trained and mentored several high school students, undergraduate students and graduate students and has received teaching certificates from UMKC and MIT.
+While at UMKC, Dr. Jain served as a graduate teaching assistant, and as a part of his PFF fellowship, he received an opportunity to teach a course on medicinal chemistry to a class of over 100 students as a guest instructor.
+During his career, he tutored, trained, and mentored several high school students, undergraduate students, and graduate students and has received teaching certificates from UMKC and MIT.
 Dr. Jain was elected as the chair of advocacy and community building committees by MIT Postdoctoral Association and has been invited to serve as a panelist for graduate students and as a reviewer for multiple scientific journals that he continually supports.
-Besides this, Dr. Jain has been instrumental in preparing, writing and securing over $7.7 Million USD from NSF, NIH and DARPA grants for his academic mentors.
+Besides this, Dr. Jain has been instrumental in securing over $7.7 Million USD from NSF, NIH, and DARPA grants for his academic mentors.